lvitters/rauschen/README.md

 ## controls

 The variables present in the **'/info'** message can be set by *RAUSCHEN_processing_controls* sending *OSC* messages containing the corresponding key and value pairs back to *RAUSCHEN*.
-These variables will be overridden by the events from *Auto Mode* if it is active.
+These variables will be overridden by the events from **Auto Mode** if it is active.

 The list of shaders displayed in *RAUSCHEN_Processing_controls* contains buttons to **SOLO** and **MUTE** them, similar to audio tracks in a DAW.
-This enables to mix and match shaders freely when *isRandomShaderEachFrame* is active, or determine which random shaders can be chosen for consecutive frames when it is not active.
+This enables to mix and match shaders freely when **isRandomShaderEachFrame** is active, or determine which random shaders can be chosen for consecutive frames when it is not active.

 ## midi-controller

 <img src="./README_img/250802_Intech_Studio_Grid_PBF4.jpg" alt="Intech Studio Grid PBF4" style="height: 330px;">

 *RAUSCHEN_processing_controls* uses the *Intech Studio Grid PBF4* midi controller.
-Its buttons and potentiometers are assigned to *MIDI* channels with the *Intech Studio Grid Editor 1.5.7*. *RAUSCHEN_processing_controls* listens to the set up *MIDI* channels, assigns their values to the corresponding variables and sends those pairs back to *RAUSCHEN_procesing* via *OSC* messages.
+Its buttons and potentiometers are assigned to *MIDI* channels with the *Intech Studio Grid Editor 1.5.7*. *RAUSCHEN_processing_controls* listens to the set up *MIDI* channels, assigns their values to the corresponding variables and sends those pairs back to *RAUSCHEN_processing* via *OSC* messages.

 <img src="./README_img/250802_Intech_Studio_Grid_Editor_1.png" alt="Intech Studio Grid Editor" style="height: 330px;">